wahomins/SmartWarehouse/Readme.md

     docker-compose -f broker/docker-compose.yml restart
     ```

+#### Starting the MQTT Broker

+1. Build and start the Docker container with the provided docker-compose.yml file:

+    ```
+    docker-compose -f broker/docker-compose.yml up -d
+    ```

+   This command starts the MQTT broker container and maps port 1883 (unencrypted) and 8883 (encrypted).

+   The default username is `mosquitto`, the default password is `mosquitto`

 #### Stopping the MQTT Broker

 To stop the MQTT broker container, use the following command:
     ```
     docker-compose -f broker/docker-compose.yml down
     ```

+#### Configuring the MQTT Client

+1. From the keys the generated on broker config,`ca.cert`,`client.crt` and `client.key`, copy the files to the `app/mqtt/certs` directory.

+2. Change the configs for the broker connection in the .env file

 ### Starting the Server